playwbj/NativeAppAbility/README.md

-# NativeAppAbility for iOS and Android
+# This Plugin for Apache Cordova and by perkins wu,provides two features now:check if one app is installed; start up native app

-A Plugin for Apache Cordova and by perkins wu,provides two features now:check if one app is installed; start up native app
+# NativeAppAbility for Android and IOS

 ## 1. How to install
 ### 1.1 install current plugin: